MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Dataset Design and Collection

-\textbf{Data Description.} The dataset consists of trajectories of groups of $\approx 10$ {\it Drosophila melanogaster} interacting in a 5cm-diameter dish.
+~ \textbf{Data Description.} The fly dataset consists of trajectories of groups of 8 to 11 vinegar flies ({\it Drosophila melanogaster}) interacting in a 5cm-diameter dish.
 The trajectories were derived from 96 videos of length 50k-75k frames, collected at 1024x1024 pixels and 150 frames per second.
-The flies' bodies and wings are tracked using FlyTracker~\cite{eyjolfsdottir2014detecting} and landmarks on body were tracked using the Animal Part Tracker (APT)~\cite{APT} for a total of 19 points (Figure~\ref{fig:fly_tracking}).
+The flies' bodies and wings were tracked using FlyTracker~\cite{eyjolfsdottir2014detecting}, and landmarks on the body were tracked using the Animal Part Tracker (APT)~\cite{APT} producing a total of 19 keypoints per tracked animal (details in Appendix~\ref{appendix:fly_tracking})

-Similar to mice, flies are also often used as a model organism in neuroscience~\cite{robie2017mapping}, genetics~\cite{sokolowski2001drosophila}, pharmacology~\cite{pandey2011human}, and biomechanics~\cite{sun2005characterizing} studies.
-Unsupervised methods to study latent structure in fly behavior~\cite{berman2014mapping,berman2016predictability} have provided insights into the organization of fly movements and stereotyped structure of behavior.
-Learned representations can also lead to more data-efficient classifiers~\cite{sun2020task}.

 As the brain controls behavior, a good representation of behavior should change with neural activity.
-Thanks to its tractable genetics, precise neural activity manipulations are straightforward for Drosophila.
-We thus chose to perform experiments using optogenetic (light activated, via Chrimson) \cite{klapoetke2014independent} and thermogenetic (heat activated, via TrpA) \cite{robie2017mapping} activation of selected sets of neurons.
-We chose neurons (and the associated GAL4 lines) previously identified as controlling social behaviors including courtship, avoidance \cite{robie2017mapping}, and female aggression~\cite{schretter2020cell}.
+Thanks to its tractable genetics, precise neural activity manipulations are straightforward in \textit{Drosophila}.
+We thus chose to perform experiments using optogenetic (light-activated neural activity via Chrimson) \cite{klapoetke2014independent} and thermogenetic (heat activated, via TrpA) \cite{robie2017mapping} activation of selected sets of neurons.
+We chose neurons (and the associated GAL4 lines) previously identified as controlling social behaviors, including courtship, avoidance \cite{robie2017mapping}, and female aggression~\cite{schretter2020cell}.
 For thermogenetic experiments, neural activation is constant and continuous for the entire video.
-Our optogenetic experiments consisted of activation for short periods of time at weak and strong intensities interspersed with periods of no activation (see Appendix).
+Our optogenetic experiments consisted of activation for short periods of time at weak and strong intensities interspersed with periods of no activation.
 We combined these neural manipulations with genetic mutations and rearing conditions.
-Specifically, we selected populations of flies with the norpA mutation which induces blindness~\cite{bloomquist1988isolation}, and either raised groups of flies together, or separated by sex.
+Specifically, we selected populations of flies with the norpA mutation, which induces blindness~\cite{bloomquist1988isolation}, and either raised groups of flies together or separated by sex.